Zykai/Compiler/README.md

 # Compiler

 ## TODO (new features):
-- allow declaration and expression in first part of for-loop
 - add arrays
 - add typedef + dynamic memory allocation
 - seperate value tree into literal and variable tree